-On this blog, neurodivergent (dyslexic) author Leanne (Willetts) Dyck ("dihck") publishes her short play--Lean on a Gulf Islander--about remote island life.
-She is writing (picture books and young middle grade novels) for children, (memoirs and upmarket fiction) for adults, and knitting pattern books for children and adults.
+On this blog, neurodivergent (dyslexic) author Leanne (Willetts) Dyck ("dihck") publishes her short stories for adults and children.
+She is writing (picture books and middle grade fiction) for children, (memoirs and upmarket fiction) for adults and knitting books.
 Thank you for visiting and sharing this blog.
 Your support is greatly appreciated.

 Wednesday, February 8, 2012